PETA International Science Consortium Ltd.

 Ms Sandler Jessica

 In addition to assisting research organisations and private industries in the development of best practices, PISC interacts with national and international regulatory bodies and standards organisations to ensure that opportunities exist to increase and harmonise the use of validated non animal test methods.
-PISC engages with a number of regulatory bodies, including but not limited to the European Chemicals Agency (ECHA) and the European Food Safety Authority in Europe.
-This engagement involves participation in expert working groups, including as an accredited stakeholder at the European Centre for the Validation of Alternative Methods (ECVAM) Stakeholder Forum (ESTAF), submission of comments on regulatory initiatives, direct communication and lobbying as appropriate.
+PISC engages with a number of regulatory bodies, including but not limited to the European Chemicals Agency (ECHA).
+This engagement involves participation in expert working groups, including as a member of the European Union Reference Laboratory for Alternatives to Animal Testing (EURL ECVAM) Stakeholder Forum (ESTAF), submission of comments on regulatory initiatives, direct communication and lobbying as appropriate.

 An area of primary concern is the REACH (Registration, Evaluation, Authorisation and Restriction of Chemical Substances) regulation.
 This on-going extensive project includes working with ECHA and the European Commission regarding the use of animals as a last resort, and liaising with companies to ensure they implement validated alternatives to animal testing.